-Course Code CSE367

-Course Title Four Weeks Industrial Training Evaluation (Undertaken after 4 ^{tr} semester)

-Type of Course SEC

-LTP THE BUILDING

-Credits 3

-Course Prerequisites Basics of programming and software development

-Course To enhance programming skills of a learner, so that the learner finds

-Objectives Objectives solutions to problems.
-He also gets industrial experience of software

-Objectives development

-Course The learner will be able to-

-Outcomes- (CO) 1. implement software using proper software life cycle models

-A COUNTY 2. works with the latest IT tools

-la l 3.
+Course Code CSE367 Course Title Four Weeks Industrial Training Evaluation (Undertaken after 4 th semester) Type of Course SEC LTP - Credits 3 Course Prerequisites Basics of programming and software development Course Objectives To enhance programming skills of a learner, so that the learner finds solutions to problems.
+He also gets industrial experience of software development Course Outcomes- (CO) The learner will be able to- 1. implement software using proper software life cycle models 2. works with the latest IT tools 3.
 Develop team leadership

-VER

 The four weeks industrial training will give exposure to the practical aspects of the discipline, in the real-time working scenario.
-In addition, the student may also work on a specified task or project which may be assigned to him/her, by the industry person.
+In addition, the student may also workon a specified task or project which may be assigned to him/her, by the industry person.
 The student will maintain the daily diary which will have the signature of an industry expert, assigned to him/her.
 This daily diary will be produced by the student during practical examinations, as and when scheduled by the institute.
 The department will evaluate student performance based on his/her project report, running software code, CD containing code and daily diary.

+CCETACO

 Course Code CSE369

 Course Title Mobile Application Development

 Type of Course PE

-LTP 3 0 0
+L T P 3 0 0

 Credits 3

 Course Prerequisites Students are expected to have basic knowledge of JAVA, HTML, JavaScript and CSS

 Course Objectives Students will learn the basics of the programming language, designing mobile interfaces, using libraries to build applications, user input and other aspects.

-Course Outcome (CO) The learner will be able to- 1.
-Define multimedia to potential clients.
-2. Identify and describe the function of the general skill sets in themultimedia industry.
+Course Outcome (CO) The learner will be able to- Define multimedia to potential clients.
+Identify and describe the function of the general skill sets in themultimedia industry.
+Identify the basic components of a multimedia project.
+Identify the basic hardware and software requirements for

-3. Identify the basic components of a multimedia project.4.
-Identify the basic hardware and software requirements for multimedia development and playback.
+multimedia development and playback.